erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 ```
 'juju debug-log' lets us see from a debug point of view what happens inside the model.

-Once you are happy watching logs and status.
-The application will enter the 'active' status and workload.
-It all seems good and we can continue.
+Soon, the application will enter the 'active' status and workload.
+Once you are happy watching logs and status we can continue.

-# Remove the App/charm
+# Remove the charm
 Lets clean up our test deploy, so we don't run into problems later.
 ```
 juju remove application tiny-python